 “Sometimes, it’s better not to even try,” Joanne said, her tone conflicting her previous mood.

 Cyndi turned to her in surprise.
-She remembered Joanne was the one always ranting about the injustice of not being to fight alongside with the others.
+She remembered Joanne was the one always ranting about the injustice of not being to fight alongside the others.
 Why the change in attitude?
 Joanne’s reaction also got Jacky’s attention–who was carrying on a quiet side conversation with Sophia all the while.
 He studied her uneasy behavior as she tried to scoop some food into her bowl.
 Calvin finally came to her rescue and placed a different piece of food into her bowl since she had dropped the previous one.
 Then Jacky understood.
 He knew it was not the place to ask her about it.

 Silence fell among them again as Angela detected the uneasiness from Joanne as well.
 She quieted down and continued eating.